Prof. Sarah Reisman (Caltech, USA) and Dr. Margaret Faul at the prize ceremony at the ESOC in Vienna 2019.

 Sarah Reisman from the California Institute of Technology has been chosen as the first recipient of the Dr. Margaret Faul Award for Women in Chemistry

 Science of Synthesis and Thieme Chemistry are delighted to announce that the 2019 Women in Chemistry Award Winner is Prof. Sarah Reisman from Caltech, CA, USA.
-The award will be presented to Prof. Reisman at the 21st European Symposium on Organic Chemistry in Vienna, Austria, which takes place from July 14-18, 2019.
+The award was presented to Prof. Reisman at the 21st European Symposium on Organic Chemistry in Vienna, Austria.

 About Sarah Reisman